chumaky/datero/README.md

 All platform functionality is available through the python client.
 Backend services are just a wrapper around the python client and act as a bridge between the client and the web application.
-They also provide additional functionality like authentication and authorization.
+They also provide additional functionality like authentication.

 The purpose of this repository is to provide a central place for tracking issues and discussions related to the Datero platform.
 You are welcome to open new issues, ask questions, or provide feedback.